makersacademy/rps-challenge/README.md

 ## Description

 This is the result of the third weekend challenge for submission to Makers Academy.
-It is a web app that allows a player to play [rock, paper, scissors](https://en.wikipedia.org/wiki/Rock%E2%80%93paper%E2%80%93scissors) against the computer.
+It is a web application that allows a player to play [rock, paper, scissors](https://en.wikipedia.org/wiki/Rock%E2%80%93paper%E2%80%93scissors) against the computer.

 ## User Stories